 Through the professional networks of the staff and faculty at both institutions, SDSU’s Center for Latin American Studies and U-M’s Center for Latin American and Caribbean Studies have collaborated on outreach programming since 2017.
-With the partnership of SDSU’s College of Education, International Affairs, and Center for Equity & Biliteracy Education Research (CEBER), the Global Migration Education Initiative is the formalization of our strong partnership and commitment to creating innovative learning opportunities for educators at multiple levels.
+With the partnership of SDSU’s College of Education, International Affairs, and Center for Equity & Biliteracy Education Research (CEBER), and the affiliation of UM's Center for Middle Eastern and North African Studies, and San Diego County Office of Education the Global Migration Education Initiative is the formalization of our strong partnership and commitment to creating innovative learning opportunities for educators at multiple levels.

 Alana Rodriguez is the Academic Program Manager for the Center for Latin American and Caribbean Studies at the University of Michigan.
 She joined the University of Michigan in January 2017, bringing administrative and area studies experience from her previous position as the Administrative Coordinator of the Center for Latin American Studies at San Diego State University (SDSU).
 She received an M.A. in Latin American Studies and an M.P.H. in Epidemiology from SDSU.
 Her research interests focus on Cuban reproductive health care policy and practice.
 Her thesis research was compiled over two summers in Havana, Cuba and explored declining fertility rates in Cuba and in particular the impact of Cuba’s socialist policies on reproductive choice and family planning.
 She received a B.A. in International Business at San Diego State University and a Licenciatura en Negocios Internacionales from Tecnológico de Monterrey, Campus Guadalajara.